BurakKTopal/QtBankingApp/README.md

-# Banking App in C++ supporting multiple clients on LocalHost
+# Banking App in C++ supporting multiple clients on local host

 ## Explanation of folders
 The folders containing the code are: